MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Write-EventLog.md

 ## INPUTS

 ### None

 You cannot pipe input to this cmdlet.

 ## OUTPUTS

 ### System.Diagnostics.EventLogEntry

 This cmdlet returns objects that represents the events in the logs.

 ## NOTES

-To use `Write-EventLog`, start Windows PowerShell by using the Run as administrator option.
+For some Windows event logs, writing events requires administrator rights.
+You must start PowerShell using the **Run as Administrator** option.

 ## RELATED LINKS